Licarsmeth/tryHackMe-notes/nmap_network.md

 		- Specifies a range of port numbers – `-p-` scans all the ports
 		- For example, `-p10-1024` scans from port 10 to port 1024, while `-p-25` will scan all the ports between 1 and 25.
 - **Extracting more information**
+	- Use with the other options.
+Like `nmap -sS -0
 	- `-O`- OS detection, but not always reliable or accurate.
 Close estimation
 	- `-sV`- Service and version detection
 	- `-A`- OS detection, version detection, traceroute, and other additions
-	- `-Pn`- Scan hosts that appear to be down
+	- `-Pn`- Scan hosts that appear to be down as well forcefully